jeyrella/DoubleXP-ChromieCraft/README.md

 ### Downloading ZIP file

 1. On Github, download project as a ZIP file (either from `Releases` on the right or the green `Code` button at the top right - then `Download ZIP`).
-2. Open the ZIP, open the "DoubleXP-master" folder, and place this next folder's content in the `Interface\AddOns\` folder of you WoW installation.
+2. Extract the ZIP to the `Interface\AddOns\` folder of your WoW installation.
 You need to put the directory there, not the files.
-And there must only have one directory called DoubleXP-master.
+You could alternatively extract the zip elswhere and just move the extracted folder instead.
-3. (Optional) Rename the directory to `DoubleXP`
+3. (Optional) Rename the directory to `DoubleXP` (from DoubleXP-main or DoubleXP-release depending on which download button above you used)

 In the end, the directory structure should looks like this: